-Donnie Nicole [Smith] is a writer, High School English Teacher, wife of grammy-award winning artist Che “Rhymefest” Smith, step-mother and community activist who surfs the winds in The Windy City (Chicago).
+Donnie Nicole Smith is the Executive Director of Donda’s House, Inc., a writer, High School English Teacher, wife of grammy-award winning artist Che “Rhymefest” Smith, and step-mother who surfs the winds in The Windy City (Chicago).
 A “glass-half full” type of gal, born on the cusp of Aquarius & Capricorn.
 Donnie has east coast style, midwestern motivation and southern values.
 A woman whose life mission is to (r)evolve, habituate happiness and serve as a match to spark (r)evolution in others.
 DonnieNicole.com is her mental workroom/studio.

 Donnie used to think her blog had an identity crisis and tried to force herself to stick to just one theme – relationships, art, fitness – but then she embraced the reality that “[She's] like Che Guevara with bling on – [She's] complex…” so you never really know what you’re going to get here.
 She writes whatever the spirit tells her to write.
 Donnie is also a scrapbooker, an organizer and a lover of all things cute.
 View her photo collection here: http://pinterest.com/donnienicole/.

 Donnie is a barrier buster.
-She survived a sexual assault, was a true 80s baby who grew up struggling with a crack-cocaine addicted/incarcerated mother, became a first generation college student and lost her first child due to a miscarriage while 5 months pregnant in 2011.
-She refuses to be a victim of or imprisoned by circumstance and instead uses her background to empower others.
-She also believes that God has a purpose for everything.
+She survived a sexual assault, grew up struggling with a crack-cocaine addicted/incarcerated mother, became a first generation college student and lost her first child due to a miscarriage while 5 months pregnant in 2011.
+She refuses to be a victim of or imprisoned by circumstance and instead uses her negative experiences to empower others.

 Get more of Analog Girl Here: